-Below are 10 specific traits – shared in greater detail – that will help you to know with more certainty that you indeed are an empath.
+Below are 10 specific traits of an empath – shared in greater detail.
+Read through and you’ll know with more certainty if indeed you are an empath.

 You don’t have to have all 10 out of 10 of these to be a true empath – but the more traits you have, the more likely you are one.